amandawang90-spec/neuefische-data-analysis-180825-tableau_module_and_projects/12-DataanalyticsLifecycle/recap_teamwork2.md

 ---

-## Day 10: Multiple Data Sources & Customization
+## Multiple Data Sources & Customization
 - What’s the difference between joining, blending, and using relationships in Tableau?
 - When would you use blending instead of a join?
 - How can you customize Tableau using color palettes, custom forms, or shapes?